Civil Rights Lawyer Turned Houston Gallery Owner Takes on Coronavirus With an Art Show That Will Go On No Matter What | PaperCity Magazine

 Other topics Kallinen has boldly taken on include the food world in “Cornucopia I and II” (2012 and 2019); the news media (2013); race (2013); addiction (2014); “Trump: The Art Show” (2017); and the world of beauty (2018).

-Kallinen is also one of this writer’s faves for taking on the highbrow art world and bringing back the underground energy and fun.
+Kallinen is also one of this writer’s faves for breaking down the highbrow art world and bringing back the underground energy and fun.
 Will this scribe be there for “The Show Must Go On!”?
 Do not doubt it.

 Just in: Kallinen shared his list of participating artists to date, and it’s nearing 20, including emerging artists not known to this writer.